papermerge/documentation/docs/setup/ansible.md

 Ansible playbook is available at [papermerge/ansible](https://github.com/papermerge/ansible).

 Playbook will install web app, one worker, database, Redis and Solr search engine on target host.
-All services will be stareted via docker containers.
+All services will be started via docker containers.

 Inventory file is not provided in the repository, you will need to create one.
 Here is an example of inventory file: